-- 92 IFRS 17 is using a fulfilment value to measure the insurance liabilities.
-It is noted by some that the use of a current value creates a disincentive for insurers to choose another measurement of assets than fair value if they want to avoid accounting mismatches. - 93 EFRAG however is of the view that the accounting for financial assets will be determined based on the business models in managing these financial assets.
+- 93 IFRS 17 is using a fulfilment value to measure the insurance liabilities.
+It is noted by some that the use of a current value creates a disincentive for insurers to choose another measurement of assets than fair value if they want to avoid accounting mismatches. - 94 EFRAG however is of the view that the accounting for financial assets will be determined based on the business models in managing these financial assets.
 In accordance with IFRS 9, business models are a matter of fact and not an assertion.

-5 The reasons for this is that the IASB concluded that a gain or loss on those investments should be recognised once only; therefore, recognising a gain or loss in other comprehensive income and subsequently transferring it to profit or loss was inappropriate.
-In addition, the IASB noted that recycling of gains and losses to profit or loss would create something similar to the available-forsale category in IAS 39 and would create the requirement to assess the equity instrument for impairment, which had created application problems.
+Nevertheless, EFRAG expects the managerial aspects determining the business models to be chosen in function of support by the financial assets to the insurance liabilities.
+For example, choosing the FVOCI business model for bonds would allow recycling of gains and losses to profit or loss would create something similar to the available-forsale category in IAS 39 and would create the requirement to assess the equity instrument for impairment, which had created application problems.
 That would not significantly improve or reduce the complexity of the financial reporting for financial assets.
 [IFRS 9 BC5.25(b)]